Netherlands national rugby sevens team: Rugby World Cup Sevens

-1989 Hong Kong Sevens
+Hong Kong Sevens

+In the 1988 Hong Kong Sevens, one of their players, Marcel Bierman, broke his neck in a tackle, subsequently requiring a wheelchair as an assistive device.

 In the 1989 Hong Kong Sevens, they beat Bahrain by a large margin: 24-4.

-In the 1988 Hong Kong Sevens, one of their players, Marcel Bierman broke his neck in a tackle, subsequently requiring a wheelchair as an assistive device.
-Naturally, this did not do rugby union in the Netherlands many favours.

-In the 1989, Hong Kong Sevens, the Dutch team had another claim to fame: it included no less than four brothers Hans, Andre, Mats and Peter Marcker.
+That year the team had the distinction of including four brothers: Hans, Andre, Mats and Peter Marcker.